kabisa/theguild.nl/draft/real-world-phoenix-lets-deploy-using-kubernetes.md

 ### Setup our project

-If you want to follow along with this guide, create a folder that will hold your terraform configs and create a `main.tf` file that will hold our terraform declarations.
+If you want to follow along with this guide, create a folder that will hold your terraform configs and create a `main.tf` file that will hold the terraform declarations.

 ```bash
 mkdir kube-terra